 But SimpliPhi Wants to Do More.

 Like you, we are a California company whose Ventura County-based employees and business operations are vulnerable to Public Safety Power Shutoffs.
 During the 2017 Thomas Fires and the 2018 Woolsey and Hill fires, we relied personally on the technology we design, manufacture and sell every day.
 Our own experience inspires our dedication to making sure that all California residents and businesses have the ability to safely and reliably generate their own power, store it, and utilize it on their terms — even taking it with them in an evacuation.
-We are committed to ensuring that your business is equipped to make it through every PSPS and any other grid outage.
+We are committed to ensuring that your business is equipped to make it through every utility-mandated PSPS and any other grid outage.
 SimpliPhi your power.
 Anytime.
 Anywhere.
 In your business, home or on the go.

 That is why we have introduced our “Energize California” initiative.

-SimpliPhi energy storage and management systems can help you defend against losing vital revenue due to grid outages that undermine mission critical systems, equipment, servers, networks, payment systems, communications and more.
+SimpliPhi’s energy storage and management systems can help you defend against losing vital revenue due to grid outages that undermine mission critical systems, equipment, servers, networks, payment systems, communications and more.
 Our energy storage solutions keep your business up and running and safeguard against energy-related losses.
-To help you deploy solutions as quickly as possible, our Energize California program offers discounted pricing, expedited shipping and connections to installation professionals throughout California.
+To help you deploy solutions as quickly as possible, our Energize California program offers expedited shipping to your business and connections to installation professionals throughout California.

 Step One: Understand Your Backup Power Options

 Diesel or gas generators are not the only emergency back-up power available and, when combined with SimpliPhi’s safe, indoor/outdoor battery powered generators (ExprESS & AccESS), precious and often scarce fuel can be preserved during prolonged power shutoffs.
 SimpliPhi’s commercial, mobile and portable backup power storage solutions feature lithium ferro phosphate (LFP), offering significant advantages: